bdeweesevans/Projects/Threadrippers/README.md

 		2. Take off the front-plate.
 		3. Peel off clear covering for the thermal pads which the NVMEs sit on.
 		4. Install the 4 NVME drives.
-		5. Peel off clear covering for the large thermal pad that sits ontop of the NVMEs.
+		5. Peel off clear covering for the large thermal pad that sits on top of the NVMEs.
 		6. Replace the front-plate.
 		7. Replace the back-plate and screw it back into place.
 	14. Install the cards